How to fake a job reference

 Do employers check if references are real?

 Some employers check if references are real.
-During the pre-employment screening, most HR departments will contact your listed references to verify the information you provided for a better understanding of your work history, skills, and abilities, as well as moral character.
+During the pre-employment screening, most HR departments will contact your listed references to verify the information you provided for a better understanding of your work history, skills, and abilities, as well as your moral character.
 If the references provided are insufficient, they may request additional ones.

 Can you get in trouble for faking a reference?